Public sector exit payments

 The Restriction of Public Sector Exit Payments Regulations (the Regulations), that have been consulted upon and re-drafted over a period of five years or more, were suddenly laid before Parliament last month and abruptly ‘made’ (or signed into law) last week.
 Indeed, they are now due to come into force in just one week, on Wednesday 4 November 2020.

-As reiterated in our June legal update on this issue, regarding the government’s response to the latest consultation outcome, the Regulations will introduce a cap of £95,000 on exit payments in the public sector, including NHS employers.
-Most exit payments will be covered by the cap, including redundancy payments and pension top ups.
+The Regulations will introduce a cap of £95,000 on exit payments in the public sector, including NHS employers.
+Most exit payments will be covered by the cap, including redundancy payments and pension top-ups.
 Payments in lieu of notice up to a quarter of the payee’s annual salary are exempt, but anything above that will count towards the cap.

 Exiting public sector employees are required to inform in writing their employers of any entitlement to an exit payment and the amount, as soon as reasonably practicable after the day the exit occurs.
 Many stakeholders regard this as an unfair burden to place on the individual.
 Indeed, this is one of the key challenges in the British Medical Association's (BMA) proposed judicial review (see below).